deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 ## Creating the Retriever-Reader Pipeline

 You can combine the Reader and Retriever in a querying pipeline using the `Pipeline` class.
-The combination of the two speeds up processing because the Reader only processes the Documents that the Retriever has passed on.
+The combination of the two speeds up processing because the Reader only processes the Documents that it received from the Retriever.

-1. Initialize the `Pipeline` object and add the Retriever and Reader as nodes.
+Initialize the `Pipeline` object and add the Retriever and Reader as nodes.
 You should provide the `name` or `name`s of preceding nodes as the input argument.
-Note that in a querying pipeline, the input to the first node is "Query".
+Note that in a querying pipeline, the input to the first node is `Query`.

 ```python